 Comfort and Mobility

-We expect excellent tailoring from Arc'teryx, and as such, the Beta AR shell pants meet our expectations.
+We expect excellent tailoring from Arc'teryx, and the Beta AR shell pants meet our expectations.
 What is interesting, especially as other companies move forward in this regard, is that they use relatively stiff and "loud" fabrics for their shell gear.
-They must have some reason, but the result is shell clothing that isn't quite as comfortable as we'd wish it to be.
+They must have some reason, but the result is shell clothing that isn't quite as comfortable as we'd like.
 We want shell pants and jackets with the Arc'teryx tailoring and attention to detail but with softer fabrics.
 The Beta AR pants are downright loud in use, and this has been our experience with other Arc'teryx gear as well.
-It eventually quiets, with use, but the initial experience is scratchy.
-The Editors' Choice Outdoor Research Foray is much softer and quieter than both tested Arc'teryx products.
+It eventually quiets with use, but the initial experience is scratchy.

 Breathability and Venting

 When it comes to breathability, Gore-Tex fabrics are near the top of the heap.
-Only the DryQ membrane of the Mountain Hardwear Stretch Ozonic is more breathable than any of the Gore-Tex products.
+Only the air-permeable fabrics are more breathable than any of the Gore-Tex products.
 The Beta AR augments the breathability of the fabric with pretty good venting, and the 3/4 side zips vent basically as much as full zips do.
 Even the zip fly can be used as a vent, modesty permitting.

 The usability, protection, and comfort features of the Beta AR are plentiful and handy.
 The adjustable and low-profile integrated belt works with a zippered fly and central waistband snap to hold the pants up but not interfere with a climbing harness or backpack waist belt.
 The long side zips open to vent and to get the pants on over even the bulkiest ski boots.
 The lack of full-size zips is only a problem when trying to put the pants on or off over crampons, snowshoes, or skis.
 The double-layered cuffs seal tightly over boots of many dimensions.
 The cuffs are nicest for very large boots and for a tight seal while maintaining the appearance of regular hanging pant cuffs.

 All the features and durability add up to make the Beta AR a relatively bulk package.
-The compact Editors' Choice Outdoor Research Foray packs to the size of a large apple while the Beta AR is closer to the size of a pineapple.
+Some of our test products pack down to the size of a Nalgene, or even a large apple.
+The Beta AR is closer to the size of a pineapple.

 Here the Beta AR excels.
 That stiff, rugged fabric and Arc'teryx's proven construction techniques combine to make pants that will last for years of even the most robust and stormy use.
-These pants will last longer than the ultralight products like the ultra packable Mountain Hardwear Stretch Ozonic.
+These pants will last longer than the ultralight products.

-The best application of this product is difficult to pin down, as it combines unique attributes.
-The Beta AR is rugged and very weather-ready.
-It is as stout as many ski resort pants, without some of the more important features (some sort of warmth, for instance) of those pants.
+The Beta AR is rugged, durable, and very weather-ready.
+It is as stout as many ski resort pants, without some of the more important features (insulation, for instance).
 For really warm and wet ski conditions, consider the Beta AR.
-For hiking in the rain, the Beta AR will keep you dry and will do so for a long, long time.
+For hiking in the rain, they will keep you dry and will do so for a long, long time.
 The catch for human-powered adventures is in the weight.
-Also, when hung over normal hiking and climbing footwear, the cuffs of the Beta AR are bulky and swish together in normal strides.
+And of course, another huge catch here is the cost.
+These are exorbitantly expensive and were outperformed in some metrics (like comfort) by other contenders.